 Recovery Implementation Group (RIG) members do the groundwork of the recovery team.
 Some are scientists who specialize in the endangered plants and animals associated with Garry oak ecosystems, some are ecologists, some work in their community land trusts, and some work for government agencies.
-There are about 100 people involved in seven RIGs.
+There are dozens of people involved in seven RIGs.

 250-751-3150 | Trudy.Chatwin@gov.bc.ca